 Writing The Body Of Your Podcast

 Regardless of the type of podcast you are hosting you are going to want to have an outline of what you are talking about in the body of the podcast.
-Think of this as a few bullet points that hits the key topics.
-Keep it simple, you don’t have to write out word for word what you are going to say.
+Think of this as a bullet point approach that hits the key topics.
+Keep it simple, you don’t have to write out a word for word podcast script of what you are going to say.
 This outline is there to support you and help you provide value for your audience by knowing what path you plan on taking them down.

 By knowing what you are talking about you are also more confident as a podcast host because you are in control.
 You are focused on executing, not on figuring out what is going to be said next.

 Here is an example of what the outline of the body of my Leadership DNA podcast looks like: